vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 ### Myth 3 -- It is too expensive

-**Fact -- Migration to Office 365 will save you money in the long run**
+**Fact -- Migration to Microsoft 365 will save you money in the long run**

 A lot of companies are worried about high costs of moving to the cloud.
 In fact, initial investment into cloud migration can really cost quite a